Konstantin-Kleinikov/ERP_model_01/README.md

 the BaanC language used in the development of the ERP system Baan/LN.

 The functional scope of this model is limited by the following simplified business case:
-* Generated master data required for:
+* Generate master data required for:
   * business partners (customers and suppliers)
   * warehouses
   * items (goods, materials).